Fearing 3 teens abducted, Israel escalates W.Bank search with Abbas help

 They arrested at least 12 Hebron area residents, including two women, confiscated video from privately owned security cameras and prevented around 300 residents from leaving the area, Palestinian officials and witnesses said.

-The suspected kidnapping is a test for ties between Israel and Palestinian President Mahmoud Abbas, which were badly frayed by his power-sharing deal in April with Hamas, Islamists who are hostile to the Jewish state.
+The incident tests ties between Israel and Palestinian President Mahmoud Abbas, which were frayed by his power-sharing deal in April with Hamas Islamists hostile to the Jewish state.

+In a televised statement delivered after he conferred with his security chiefs, Israeli Prime Minister Benjamin Netanyahu said the three teenagers had "definitely" been kidnapped - though he did not say by whom.

+Netanyahu accused Abbas's alliance with Hamas of having emboldened Palestinian militants.
+He demanded the Palestinian leader do "all that is necessary" to resolve the crisis.

+Wasel Abu Youssef, a senior member of Abbas's umbrella Palestine Liberation Organisation, rejected Netanyahu's charge.

+"This is obfuscation meant to prepare for a military offensive as part of his ongoing and declared war against the Palestinian people," Abu Yousself told Reuters.

-On Friday, the U.S. State Department said that, at its urging, Abbas was "working closely together" with Israel to resolve the crisis, drawing censure from Hamas.
+On Friday, the U.S. State Department said that, at its urging, Abbas was "working closely together" with Israel.
+Palestinian security officials said they were helping Israeli counterparts in the search.
+Hamas condemned that cooperation.

-A military source said Israel was working on the assumption that the missing three males - two of them 16 years old and the third a 19-year-old civilian - were abducted by Palestinians.

-To escalate the searches, Israel was bringing a "significant" number of fresh forces to the Hebron area, including a paratrooper brigade, the military source said.
-"We need more boots on the ground to deal with this serious development.
+To escalate the searches and prevent the possible smuggling of the teenagers to the Gaza Strip or Jordan, Israel would bring a "significant" number of additional forces to the Hebron area, including a paratrooper brigade, a military source said: "We need more boots on the ground to deal with this serious development.
 We need to be able to track them down, we need to use all of the capabilities at our hands in order to bring this to a quick end."

 Defence Minister Moshe Yaalon told reporters that Israel's "working assumption" was that the three were still alive.
 Yet the Israeli military source said: "We can't confirm if they are alive or dead.
 We don't know at this time."